See information on the background of HOSI, the HOSI process and current HOSI proposals here.

 Will hunting in a HOSI be restricted?

-A HOSI could result in localised management of hunter access in some areas.
+A HOSI could result in localised management of hunter access in some areas to ensure improved herd and hunter outcomes.
 For example, by introducing ballot and block type systems (or existing ballot and block areas incorporated within a HOSI system).
 This would be considered during the development of a draft herd management plan and be subject to input through public consultation before any decision to designate a HOSI.

 Will it cost to hunt a HOSI?